Found us from search engine?

-Smart Insights wrote this in May, a full seven months before 2018.
+Go-agency.com wrote this in July, a full five months before 2021.
 It gave the article time to rank, and the keywords reflect Interest, Desire, and Action.
 Those looking for this keyword in May are strategic long-term thinkers looking to find actionable advice that will give them an advantage.

 This is the difference between unqualified and qualified leads.
 In a nutshell:

 I recommend always trying to target qualified leads, and you do that by getting specific about your keywords.
 If a keyword has an incredible search volume, it doesn’t really matter if the quality of traffic is poor.
 You are looking for keywords that strike the right balance between volume and quality.
 You can look at the importance of keyword research being targeted at qualified leads like airing your commercials at the right time.

 With that in mind, we can now look at how to do keyword research.

 If you are looking at how to do keyword research, chances are you already have a website and you’re disappointed with your traffic.
 Despite this fact, you may actually rank for keywords you simply aren’t exploiting properly.